Warning: This post contains spoilers for Avengers: Endgame.

 What If…? will be Marvel Studios’ first animated show on Disney+.
-Just like the comic book series of the same name, What If…? will pose different scenarios in the Marvel Cinematic Universe and watch them play out.
-For example, what if Peggy Carter took the super-soldier serum instead of Steve Rogers, and she became Captain America?
-Or what if Thanos joined the Avengers?
+Just like the comic book series of the same name, What If…? will revisit stories from the Marvel Cinematic Universe but change just one aspect of the tale and watch that version play out.
+Almost the entire cast of the MCU will lend their voices to the show.

 Chris Hemsworth as Thor

 Jeremy Renner as Hawkeye

 Natalie Portman as Jane Foster